Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 - In Kotlin we cannot declare using Static Variables and Methods.
 - By Using the Object keyword it creates a Singleton Object while it runs (i.e) it internally creates a class and an object/instance.
 - By declaring Properties,Methods and Initializers present inside the Object keyword will act like a Static.
-- We don’t need to create an instance Manually.
+- We cannot create an instance Manually.
 - It Cannot have constructors.

 :arrow_right:  [__Click For Example__](https://github.com/Gowtham-app-developer/Kotlin-Interview-Questions/blob/main/Examples.md#object-keyword)